-This is one of the reasons why I am not typically a fan of personality assessments, like one I came across in the book, Springboard, we reviewed for our latest podcast episode: Springboard or Last Stop?
+This is one of the reasons why I am not typically a fan of personality assessments, like one I came across in the book, Springboard by G. Richard Shell.

-I think the general implication of assessments like this is that personality traits are “fixed.”
+I think the general implication of assessments like these are that personality traits are “fixed.”
 And since they are answered from a place of current self-perception, they can potentially hinder a person’s growth.

 But just for fun, I decided to try the personality assessment from the book with my Shine On group.
 However, several of the group members didn’t think it was so “fun” after all!